-As for information regarding the photos, 'more' is nearly always 'better'.
-We are interested in information about the aircraft, situation in which the photo was made et cetera.
+As for information regarding the photos, 'more' is nearly always 'better' again.
+We are interested in information about the aircraft, the situation in which the photo was made et cetera.
 As a minimum, we need the registration/serial (when known) of the subject plus location and date for the photo.
 Ideally, these can be included in the file name like An-22_UR-09307_Amsterdam-Schiphol_31dec12_YourName.jpg, but this is not a must.
 We do need to be able to link the data to your photos in an easy way though, for instance by having the info in your email with reference to photo numbers (or at least being able to read serials or registrations easily off the photos).

 In any case, we appreciate your photographic contribution to Scramble!

 Extra info on common problems

-Despite the explanation above, we still receive a fair amound of photos that are very hard to use, if at all.
+Despite the explanation above, we still receive a fair amount of photos that are very hard to use, if at all.
 The most common problems to really avoid remain the following.

 Please be critical in this respect, certainly when using long lenses, taking photos with heat haze or jet wash present et cetera.
 No matter how dramatic a shot may be, if it is unsharp we cannot use it.
 A rather standard, sharp photo is better for us in such cases.

 Especially with flying aircraft, there is a fair chance automatic exposure will try and match the large portion of sky to a medium tone, resulting in the aircraft itself becoming too dark.
 This cannot always be corrected for in post-processing.
 Learning to use the camera's histogram while shooting, if available, is the best one can do to get better exposed subjects.

 Horizon not level

 With very few exceptions, we need photos that depict the true attitude of subjects as it was: surface matching its true slope if any, vertical structures upright et cetera.
 How well we can level your photos in post-processing, if necessary, depends on the angle needed for correction and highly upon the amount of cropping.
-Tight cropping plus tilted horizon easily renders an image unuseable.
+Tight cropping plus tilted horizon easily renders an image unusable.